azdavis/millet/readme.md

 The main project under current development is a language server, and a corresponding Visual Studio Code language client extension.
-Other projects like an automatic formatter, an interpreter, a debugger, and a compiler might be explored.
+Other projects like an formatter, an interpreter, a debugger, and a compiler might be explored.

 ## Naming